usaid-cs/yesterday-i-learned/random.md

 ![What the heck is a National Use-Up-Your-Leftovers-in-a-Jell-O-Salad Week](https://i.imgur.com/D1mir6l.png)

+1. [`privacy.firstparty.isolate`](https://www.ghacks.net/2017/11/22/how-to-enable-first-party-isolation-in-firefox/) in Firefox isolates your cookies' scope to the current domain, which makes it impossible for marketing companies to track you across the internet by simply dropping cookies.
+It does however make legitimate sites forget you every so often.
+1. Some people out there [season their stainless steel pans](https://wholelifestylenutrition.com/health/how-to-cook-on-season-a-stainless-steel-pan-to-create-a-non-stick-surface/).
 1. DisplayPort exists because it has higher bandwidth than HDMI (<2.0) for higher max resolution and framerate.
 Both can carry audio.
 [Thundebolt](https://en.wikipedia.org/wiki/Thunderbolt_%28interface%29)'s display mode is actually closer to mini displayport than it is to HDMI.
 1. Cobie Smulders' first name is actually Jacoba.
 1. Mayonnaise is not an instrument.